top of page

 Care During the Season

-• Water deeply after planting and then only as needed—soil should stay slightly moist but not wet.
+• Water deeply after planting.
+Then, only water as needed—keep the soil slightly moist but not wet.

-• During active growth (spring), 1 inch per week is ideal.
+• During active growth in spring, aim for about 1 inch of water per week.

 • Feed lightly with a balanced or bulb-specific fertilizer when shoots emerge in spring.

-• Avoid high-nitrogen fertilizers—they encourage leaves, not blooms.
+• Avoid high-nitrogen fertilizers, as they encourage leaves rather than blooms.

 • Apply a 2–3 inch layer of mulch after planting to moderate soil temperature and reduce weeds.

-• Remove it early in spring so shoots can emerge easily.
+• Remove the mulch early in spring so shoots can emerge easily.

 Hands on fun picking tulips